todogroup/osposurvey/2021/questions.md

 * Sponsoring open source projects, events or foundations
 * Allowing employees to contribute to non-work-related open source projects in their personal time

-6. Does your company have a management initiative or program (either formal or informal) around open source?
+6. Does your organization have a management initiative or program (either formal or informal) around open source?
 * Yes
 * No, but planning one
 * No